 With summer fading into our rear view mirrors and just a few weeks left until Thanksgiving pies and treats — not to mention, Halloween candies — it’s the perfect time to evaluate your sugar intake and get it in check.

-I work hard with my clients to help them to understand nutrition labels and encourage them to turn absolutely everything over to investigate what is going on in the products they enjoy.
-In this day and age, food is being manipulated in so many ways, but the one place where things are spelled out for you is on the labels.
+I work hard with my clients to help them to understand nutrition labels, and to encourage them to investigate what’s hidden in the products they enjoy.
+Modern food products are manipulated in so many ways, but the one place where things are spelled out for you is on the labels.

 - Pick a day to begin a seven-day period.

 - Declare to friends and family on social media that you are doing the sugar challenge and invite them to join.
 Having support always helps.